 What is the minimum age for children to go alone on a tour?

 Children under the age of 16 will not be permitted to board unsupervised unless we have some form of authorisation from a parent or legal guardian.
 Younger children must be under adult supervision at all times while on Elding premises and wear life vests for the duration of the tour.

-We have not allowed drones on board our scheduled tours in recent years due to it affecting other passengers on board in a negative way previously.
-There is also a lot of time that goes into accommodating the drone flying, so we have decided to only allow it on private tours.
+We do not allow drones on board our scheduled tours due to it affecting other passengers onboard in a negative way.
+There is simply too much noise and time that goes into accommodating the drone flying, so we have decided to only allow it on private tours.

 Do you offer any discounts?